Xilinx/Vitis_Libraries/vision/docs/src/kalmanfilter-bm.rst

     +------------+------+----------------------+-----------------+------------+------------+------------+

-The performance is shown below
+The performance is shown in the following table.

-.. table:: Table 2 Performance numbers for Kalman Filter
+.. table:: Table 2: Performance numbers for Kalman Filter
     :align: center

     +----------------------+-------------------+--------------+